QuarkNerd/blog/wferguson/_posts/2016-07-05-audio-api-electron.md

 ---
 author: wferguson
 layout: default_post
-title: "Web Audio API Part 2: Moving to Electron"
+title: 'Web Audio API Part 2: Moving to Electron'
 categories:
-  - Web
-  - D3
-  - HTML5
+  - Tech
 ---

 Back in January, I [blogged](http://blog.scottlogic.com/2016/01/06/audio-api-with-d3.html) about using the Web Audio API with D3, creating an app using Knockout and RequireJS.
 I've since expanded on that application, migrating it to Electron and adding new functionality along the way -- like MP3 tag extraction and recursive folder searching.